-The standard Boron implant for the repeatability check on the Danfysik is performed at an energy of 30 keV and a dose of $1x10^{15}$ cm-2 down beam line 1.
+The standard Boron implant for the repeatability check on a medium energy implanter sucu as a Danfysik 1090 (up to 200keV) is performed at an energy of 30 keV and a dose of 1×10^{15} cm-2 down beam line 1.
 Boron is well known to form clusters with implantation damage below its solid solubility, therefore the anneal temperature must be well above 800 °C to promote cluster dissolution.
 The SIMS analysis presented in Figure 7 illustrates the Boron profile before (dotted line) and after (solid line) annealing at 1000°C for 3 minutes in a nitrogen atmosphere.
 It is possible to see that after annealing the peak of the Boron distribution lowers to roughly $3x10^{19}$ cm-2 which indicates that all the Boron Interstitial Clusters (BICs) have dissolved and due to the relatively high solubility limit it is possible to assume, indirectly, that all the Boron atoms are electrically active.